 - Thrombophilic disorders.

-There are more unusual associations, including chronic kidney disease, other secondary causes of hypertension and diabetes (eg, Cushing's syndrome), secondary causes of hyperlipidaemia (eg, hypothyroidism), polyarteritis nodosa, Wegener's granulomatosis and Goodpasture's syndrome.
+There are more unusual associations, including chronic kidney disease, other secondary causes of hypertension and diabetes (eg, Cushing's syndrome), secondary causes of hyperlipidaemia (eg, hypothyroidism), polyarteritis nodosa, granulomatosis with polyangiitis, Goodpasture's syndrome.

 Branch retinal vein occlusion

 Branch retinal vein occlusions (BRVOs) are three times more common than central retinal vein occlusions (CRVOs).
 There are various subclassifications of this depending on whether a major branch, a minor macular branch or a peripheral branch is affected.
 Each carries its own prognosis.
 A hemiretinal vein occlusion refers to an occlusion that is proximal enough to affect half of the retinal drainage (ie the superior or inferior portion) as opposed to the smaller portion affected by a BRVO.

 This largely depends on the amount of compromise to macular drainage.
 The most common presentation is of unilateral, painless blurred vision, metamorphopsia (image distortion) ± a field defect (usually altitudinal).
 Peripheral occlusions may be asymptomatic.
 Visual acuity depends on the degree of macular involvement.
 Fundoscopy will reveal vascular dilatation and tortuosity of the affected vessels, with associated haemorrhages in that area only (look for an arc of haemorrhages, like a trail left behind a cartoon image of a shooting star).